 At St. Mary of the Angels we are very proud to have our own in-house catering team who provide a healthy and nutritious staff lunch for pupils and staff.
 Our Head Cook, Renato Vaccari and his team to provide a varied three choice, seasonal menu.
 We source our fresh meat, fish and produce from a variety of suppliers and our salad bar is very popular all year round.

 The uptake of school lunches amongst pupils and staff is extremely high compared to neighbouring schools who are part of the council's school lunch contract which we believe is an indication of the the quality of the food on offer.

-Please click on the link below for the the lunch menus for Autumn Term 1 (September to October 2020)
+Please click on the link below for the the lunch menus for Term 6 (June - July 2021)